KubeRocketCI/docs/docs/operator-guide/project-management-and-reporting/jira-integration.md

 # Jira Integration

-This documentation guide provides step-by-step instructions for enabling the Jira integration option in the EDP Portal UI for EPAM Delivery Platform.
+This documentation guide provides step-by-step instructions for enabling the Jira integration option in the Portal UI for KubeRocketCI.
 Jira integration allows including useful metadata in Jira tickets.

 ## Overview